LivingPark-MRI/how-to-contribute/README.md

 # How to write Jupyter Notebooks that use PPMI data

-We are currently working on reproducing MRI measures using the PPMI dataset.
-The main contributions are expected to be in the form of Jupyter Notebooks using PPMI data.
-However, PPMI's Data Usage Agreement prevents us from sharing patient ids or any other individual-level data.
+The PPMI Data Usage Agreement prevents us from sharing patient ids or any other individual-level data.
 Therefore, notebooks should follow the following practices: